tengcharmaine/tp/docs/UserGuide.md

 **<i class="material-icons-outlined">edit</i> Note:**<br>

-* The `IC_number` refers to the IC number shown in the displayed patient list panel.
+* The `IC_NUMBER` refers to the IC number shown in the displayed patient list panel.
 * The `IC_NUMBER` **must be the FULL IC NUMBER**.
 * IC number must be valid and currently exist in the database.
 * When adding notes, the new note added will be appended to the current note of the person. i.e. current note is preserved.